 A cinnamon sugar coating and a sweet glaze gives this Churro Pumpkin Pie Cheesecake Danish a fun and pretty texture!
-It's the perfect way to add pumpkin to your breakfast routine this fall!
+It's the perfect way to add a pumpkin recipe to your breakfast routine this fall!

-He and I are really the only ones that love anything pumpkin related.
-So without my chief treat eater to help me out, I'm in a little bit of a predicament.
+He and I are really the only ones that love anything pumpkin.
+Without my chief treat eater to help me out, I'm in a little bit of a predicament.
 Depending on how you look at it, that is either a good thing or a bad thing...

 The other day I was at Target with our daughter picking up a few things, and I saw a tank top that said pumpkin spice everything!
 I picked it up and then decided not to buy it because you can only really wear it a few months out of the year.

-Of course, now that I am in the middle of wanting to bake more pumpkin s’mores bars and pumpkin oreo cheesecake, I wish I had gotten the shirt.
+Of course, now that I am in the middle of wanting to bake more Pumpkin S'mores Bars and Pumpkin Oreo Cheesecake, I wish I had gotten the shirt.

 Let's talk about this fun breakfast danish that I have for you today.
-Last year I made this cinnamon sugar apple cheesecake danish, so this year I want to pumpkin-ize it!
+Last year I made this Cinnamon Sugar Apple Cheesecake Danish, so this year I want to pumpkin-ize it!

 Best idea of the week for sure because I just made pumpkin pie a legit breakfast item.
 You are welcome!
+Wink, wink!!!

 - Unroll another can of dough right on top of the filling.
-The last step is to coat the entire top with lots of cinnamon and sugar!
+The last step is to coat the entire top with lots of Cinnamon Sugar!
 Don't be tempted to skimp on this coating.
 This is what gives it that awesome churro flavor!